 Watering - This Fuchsia likes evenly moist soil, but it shouldn't be perpetually soggy either.
 Never let the pots dry out, but don't let them sit in a tray of water either.

 If your tap water is very high in minerals (or "hard"), you might need to use bottled spring water or rain water.

 Climate -- It thrives when temperatures are mild during the day and cool at night.
 The plant might not thrive if temperatures regularly get above 85° F (29°C), and nights are above 65 degrees F (18 C).
 In warmer conditions, give the plants afternoon shade, and keep the pot shaded.
 The plant can probably only survive a light frost (26°F/-3°C), but it's best to protect it from freezing temperatures.

 Over about 40% humidity is best.
 If the plants seems to suffer from low humidity indoors, consider using an ultrasonic humidifier, sold at home improvement stores and some thrift shops.

 Pruning -- The plant tends to have a wide growth habit, but you can encourage a more upward, tree-like shape by removing some of the lower side branches after the plant is 6 months old.

-Pests to watch for - whitefly, aphids, scale (little lumps on the stems or leaves), mealybugs.
-Watch for any bugs that typically affect your other plants.
+Pests to watch for - Watch for any bugs that can affect your other plants.

 If you have any questions, feel free to contact me.